CMS Energy

-CMS Energy, based in Jackson, Michigan, is an energy company that is focused principally on utility operations in Michigan.
+CMS Energy Corporation is an American energy company based in Jackson, Michigan, that is focused principally on utility operations in Michigan.
 Its principal business is Consumers Energy, a public utility that provides electricity and natural gas to more than 6 million of Michigan's 10 million residents.
 Its non-utility businesses are focused primarily on domestic independent power production.
 Consumers Energy has operated since 1886.

-CMS Enterprises' primary businesses are independent power production and natural gas transmission.
+NorthStar Clean Energy's primary businesses are independent power production and natural gas transmission.